apache/metron/metron-analytics/metron-profiler/README.md

 *Optional*

-Indicates whether processing time or event time should be used.
+Indicates whether processing time or event time is used.
+By default, processing time is enabled.

 ##### Processing Time